Stichoza/pvm/README.md

 ### Installation

-Clone this repository on your system and add `source path/to/pvm/pvm.sh` to your zsh config file (`~/.zshrc` in most cases).
+Clone this repository anywhere on you computer and add `source path/to/pvm/pvm.sh` to your zsh config file (`~/.zshrc` in most cases).

 ### Usage